pencil2d/pencil/docs/build_mac.md

 ## TL;DR

 If you are an *experienced Qt developer*, compiling Pencil2D would be extremely easy for you.
-Just open up `pencil.pro` in Qt Creator and compile, that's it.
+Just open up `pencil2d.pro` in Qt Creator and compile, that's it.

 ## 1. Install Xcode